carpentries-incubator/workflows-nextflow/episodes/02-channels.md

 ~~~
 {: .output}

-We will see in the operator episodes how to create multiple channels from the a Channel factory.
+We will see in the operator episodes how to create multiple channels from a Channel factory.

 ### Value channels

 The second type of Nextflow channel is a `value` channel.
 A **value** channel is bound to a *single* value.
-A value channel can read unlimited times without consuming its content.
+A value channel can be read unlimited times without consuming its content.
 This can be useful when setting a parameter value which are used by multiple processes.

 The Nextflow script below: